-Although workers’ compensation is intended to allow employees who are injured at work to receive compensation more quickly and easily than filing a lawsuit, the claims process can be complicated.
+Although worker compensation settlement is intended to allow employees who are injured at work to receive compensation more quickly and easily than filing a lawsuit, the claims process can be complicated.
 A work comp claim can be delayed, rejected, or denied for a variety of reasons.

 1. Delay in Reporting